Social Enterprises Invited to Participate in NSF Study on Crowdfunded Finance Methods

 If you are a social enterprise

 The team at The Local Crowd is seeking social and environmentally motivated enterprises in their initial research.
-To take part in a 30-minute, structured interview, please contact Jason Arnold, Community Manager at the Local Crowd, (888) 465-9622 or via email at email@example.com.
+To take part in a 30-minute, structured interview, please contact The Local Crowd.